Blog

 Quantum computing poses a fundamental threat to the cryptographic algorithms that currently secure most digital systems.
 When sufficiently powerful quantum computers become available, they will be capable of breaking widely used public-key cryptography, including RSA and elliptic curve algorithms.
 This is not a theoretical concern for the distant future.
 The G7 Cyber Expert Group has set 2035 as the target date for financial services to complete their transition to post-quantum cryptography, and guidance from bodies including NIST, NSA, and NCSC makes clear that planning must begin now.

 Before any organisation can migrate to quantum-resistant algorithms, it must first understand where cryptography is currently deployed.
 A CBOM provides exactly this foundation.
 Without it, organisations cannot accurately scope the transition, prioritise remediation efforts, or track progress over time.
-The alternative is to approach PQC migration blind, with no reliable way to estimate costs, timelines, or resource requirements.

 NIST has now finalised the first set of post-quantum cryptographic standards, including ML-KEM (formerly CRYSTALS-Kyber) for key encapsulation and ML-DSA (formerly CRYSTALS-Dilithium) for digital signatures.
 These standards represent the algorithms that will eventually replace current cryptographic implementations.
 But adoption cannot begin until organisations understand their current state.
+For a detailed walkthrough of the NIST standards, see our guide to navigating the NIST PQC roadmap.

 Harvest Now, Decrypt Later